Peter Mullen: Life and career

-Ordained into the Church of England in 1970, Mullen became Chaplain and Head of RE at Whitecroft Road High School, Bolton, Lancashire in 1974.
-In 1977 he was appointed Vicar of Tockwith and Bilton-in-Ainsty with Bickerton near York, serving as incumbent until 1989.
-After an extramarital affair, he was unfrocked until 1997, and wrote many books, articles, papers and essays.
+He was ordained into the Church of England in 1970.
+He became Chaplain and Head of Religious Education (RE) at Whitecroft School, Bolton in 1974.
+In 1977 he was appointed Vicar of Tockwith and Bilton-in-Ainsty with Bickerton, Diocese of York, where he remained until 1989.
+From 1989 to 1997 he was banned from performing priestly duties, and wrote many books, articles, papers and essays.